lucax88x/wentsketchy/README.md

 - highlight single window
   we have a front-app event from sketchybar, but no front-window events from anyone we can get the focused window, but no event to react to
+- click on window
+  we cannot select a window from aeropsace